FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 ## Training the neural network

 After the previous step has finished computing the images, we are ready to proceed to the next step.
 For that, please open the notebook `TrainingResNet` in the folder `02_Training`.
-Let us just try to run the whole note book, ethier by clicking run a couple of times, or by clicking on the menu item `Cell` and selecting `Run All`
+Let us just try to run the whole notebook, either by clicking `Run` a couple of times or by clicking on the menu item `Cell` and selecting `Run All`.
-For this part please open the notebook